Timception/Drift/README.md

 MCU: RP2040-ZERO

-Switch Support: MX hotswap sockets, supports both 3 and 5 pin switches.
+Switch Support: MX hotswap sockets; supports both 3 and 5 pin switches

-Horizontally placed oleds: SSD1306 128x64
+OLED: (Horizontally placed) SSD1306 128x64

-Roller Encoders: Panasonic EVQWGD001
+Encoder: Panasonic EVQWGD001 Roller Encoders

-Serial Connector Cable: TRS and TRRS 3.5mm audio jacks can both be used
+Serial Connector Cable: Both TRS and TRRS 3.5mm audio jacks can be used

 Toggle Switch on each side to determine the Master (mstr) and Slave (slv) (VBUS)